Listed below is every objection to nonmonogamy I have ever heard, and their answers.

 But okay, for argument’s sake let’s say for I do believe everything in your marriage is “perfect” (which it is not).

 My brother jumped off the roof when he was little.
 It was a 20 foot-drop and he landed on hard, dry dirt.
 Not only did he not die, but he didn’t break any bones and was completely unharmed.
-Using this real-life example, would I start recommending to all little boys they they jump off 20-foot roofs?
+Using this real-life example, would I start recommending to all little boys that they should jump off 20-foot roofs?
 No. That would be insane.
 The fact that he ended up “perfect” is meaningless on the overall because he was a very, very lucky exception to the rule.

 And remember, you can’t emulate luck.